 When I got cassette tapes from friends living there of the show, the hosts sounded smug at times, but mostly as uneducated marks.
 Not criticizing them because not that many were smart then, certainly not knowing terms like heat, going over, under, jobbing, highspots, and anything having to do with Carny.
-At times, even critical and condescending of the WWWF tv and shows they were lucky enough to get to see.
+At times, even critical and condescending of the WWWF TV shows they were lucky enough to get to see.

 The Early Years

 Another is doing a serious & great job in trying to cover wrestling starting also in 1974 was Alan Kaminsky.
 He claimed to have a seven-state reach at the 50,000 Watt station that broadcast his weekly show.
 I think it was during my second summer staying at John Arezzi’s West Babylon, Long Island home with him and his family graciously putting me up.
-John and I came into cohost a show or two with Alan in 1975.
+So John and I came into cohost a show or two with Alan in 1975.
 John and I were traveling around photographing any shows we could for the magazines.
-I got to talk about the good and bad going on in my home Los Angeles territory.
+So I got to talk about the good and bad going on in my home Los Angeles territory.

 Our top face, Fred Blassie, was long gone.
 He was upset that he didn’t get the proper payday from promoter Mike Lebell after his outdoor record-setting Los Angeles Coliseum main event super card against a years-long rival in John Tolos.
 Or the additional closed-circuit theater revenue cut.
 I believe we were the first to do closed-circuit “pay” events when our main venue, the Olympic Auditorium, was packed.

 There had been Lebell shows earlier that summer in 1971 that did well with that additional closed-circuit revenue stream.
 A few after the huge August 1971 Coliseum card, the LA Rams, UCLA Bruins, and USC Trojans played football.
 The Coliseum was decades old, and I forget if it was created circa 1932 for the summer Olympic Games.
-They were held in LA The Olympic Auditorium.
-However, it was built for the Olympics that year as that Olympic’s boxing and wrestling arena.
+They were held in LA, The Olympic Auditorium.
+However, it was built for the Olympics that year as that Olympics’ boxing and wrestling arena.

 Still off-topic, but on that LA Coliseum outdoor record show in August 1971, Blassie beat Tolos in the main, with the crowd of over a reported 29,000.
 I bring this up also because we finally had paid ads on local LA radio for the show.
-Blassie doing local SoCal radio and tv shows to promote it.
+Blassie is doing local SoCal radio, and tv shows to promote it.
 We also had one of the few times paid ad spots in the LA Times and rival LA Herald-Examiner newspapers.
 People like ABC Radio’s Michael Jackson (not the singer) were even talking on-air about the upcoming Coliseum pro wrestling show like it was a mega-happening.
-Which it was and I talked about it on Alan K’s wrestling radio show amongst many topics.
+Which it was, and I talked about it on Alan K’s wrestling radio show amongst many topics.

 George Cannon Wrestling Radio

-70’s Sheik Detroit office worker/photographer/program writer Dave Burzynski added that George “Crybaby” Cannon had a radio show out of Windsor, Ontario Canada in the late ’70s and early ’80s.
+70’s Sheik Detroit office worker/photographer/program writer Dave Burzynski added that George “Crybaby” Cannon had a radio show out of Windsor, Ontario, Canada in the late ’70s and early ’80s.
 He was most famous for wrestling in LA in the ’60s as Crybaby Cannon.
-He then wrestled later as the “I Am Right!” manager for The 70’s Fabulous Kangaroos version of Al Costello and Bulldog Don Kent, who replaced legit Aussie Roy Heffernan) wrestling primarily in Detroit, Ohio plus in Toronto for the original/real Tunney at Maple Leaf.
+He then wrestled later as the “I Am Right!” manager for The 70’s Fabulous Kangaroos version of Al Costello and Bulldog Don Kent, who replaced legit Aussie Roy Heffernan) wrestling primarily in Detroit, Ohio, plus in Toronto for the original/real Tunney at Maple Leaf.
 And guessing George’s show promoted house shows in/around Ontario, Canada.

 Ric Carter, Pro Wrestling Hotline Radio

 Eric Bischoff reportedly heard Tenay’s work once he began taking things over in Atlanta for WCW and hired him for their 900-hotline.
 Mike later went on to become one of several WCW announcers.
-Then of course as lead announcer for TNA once WCW was purchased and ended.
-Ric sadly died about 16 years ago when he got out of his car to help a stranded freeway passenger, and then run over by a speeding car in the process.
+Then, of course, as lead announcer for TNA once WCW was purchased and ended.
+Ric sadly died about 16 years ago when he got out of his car to help a stranded freeway passenger and then run over by a speeding car in the process.
 He was a dedicated single father to his daughter Sierra who loved going with her dad to WCW shows there.